Sick leave is accrued paid leave from work that can be used for any of the following purposes:

 - The employee’s receipt of preventative care or required medical or dental care or consultation.

 - The employee’s attendance, for the purpose of diagnosis, care, or treatment of an existing health condition of, or preventative care, or an immediate family member who is ill.
 For the purpose of this subsection of Section 14.2, “immediate family member” means parent, spouse, domestic partner (defined as registered domestic partner under California Family Code §297), son, daughter, sibling, stepchildren, mother-in-law, father-in-law, grandparents or grandchildren.

-For the purposes of this Section immediate family means parent, spouse, domestic partner, son, daughter, sibling, step-children, mother in law, father-in law, grandparents or grandchildren.
-For the purpose of paragraph (3) above only, immediate family also includes son-in-law, daughter-in-law, grandparents-in-law and siblings-in-law.
-Use of sick leave for this expanded definition is limited to three days if travel is required.
+- The employee’s preparation for or attendance at the funeral of a member of his or her immediate family.
+For the purpose of preparation for or attendance at a funeral, immediate family member also includes son-in-law, daughter-in-law, grandparents-in-law and siblings-in-law.
+Use of sick leave for this expanded definition is limited to five (5) days if travel is required.

 - The employee’s attendance to an adoptive child or to a child born to the employee or the employee’s spouse for up to six (6) weeks immediately after the birth or arrival of the child in the home.

 Sick leave used concurrently with CFRA leave for the purpose of bonding following the birth, adoption or foster care placement of a child of the employee must be concluded within one (1) year of the birth or placement of the child.
 However, an employee is entitled to leave for one of these purposes (e.g. bonding with a newborn) for less than two (2) weeks duration on any two (2) occasions.

 - An employee who is a victim of domestic violence, sexual assault, or stalking may use up to one half (1/2) of his or her annual sick leave allotment to: